 Show All Answers

-Your property taxes are determined by the Jefferson County Assessor and the total mill levies for the taxing authorities that provide public services.
+Your property taxes are based on the property value established by the Jefferson County Assessor and the total mill levies for the taxing authorities that provide public services.

 The assessor establishes the value of all property for tax purposes.
 Taxing authorities use the assessed value to determine their mill levies.
 A mill is 1/10 of one cent, or $1 of revenue for each $1,000 of assessed valuation.
 You may obtain information about the tax levy by contacting the governing boards of the taxing entities.
 The actual value, determined by the assessor, is multiplied by a rate set by the legislature to arrive at an assessed value.
 The actual tax amount due is calculated by multiplying the assessed value by the tax mill levy for each taxing authority within the tax district.